ciglenecki/torch-image-blockiness/README.md

-# Torch blockiness image metric
+# Torch Image Blockiness Metric

+The higher the blockiness metric value, the more likely it is that the image was JPEG-compressed at a low quality.

 **Re-implementation of blockiness algorithm from the "Rethinking Image Super-Resolution from Training Data Perspectives" paper.**

 ![](assets/readme.webp)

-The higher the blockiness metric value, the more likely it is that the image was JPEG-compressed at a low quality.

 This re-implementation has the following improvements over the original implenetation: